OpenGeoMetadata/opengeometadata.github.io/docs/temporal-fields.md

 ```

 ## Date Issued
-This is an optional field for describing the date of an item's publication.
-Although optional, this field is often useful when a clear `Temporal Coverage` value is not present.
+his is an optional field for describing the date of an item's publication.
+Although optional, this field is often useful when a clear temporal coverage value is not present.
 For example, a dataset with uncertain lineage may at least have a date of last update.
 Generally it should be structured as a single year: `YYYY`, but more precise dates can take the ISO format withtout the time value: `YYYY-MM-DD` or `YYYY-MM`.

 ```
 "1999"